Northward Ho: Date

 Northward Ho could not have been staged prior to Eastward Ho, which was in existence by September 1605.
 John Day's play The Isle of Gulls, onstage in February 1606, refers to all three of the directional plays.
 This suggests that the last of them, Northward Ho, must have been performed during the last half of 1605.

 Publication

 Northward Ho was entered into the Stationers' Register on 6 August 1607, and was published later that year in quarto by the printer George Eld.
 The title page of the first edition identifies the two authors, as well as the playing company that staged the work, the Children of Paul's – the same troupe that performed Westward Ho.

 Authorship

-Scholars agree that Dekker is the predominant partner in the authorship of Northward Ho as in Westward Ho, while Webster in the minority contributor; yet as with the earlier play, scholars disagree on the proportions of the two authors' shares.
-Peter Murray's argument, that Webster wrote about 40% of each play, is the high-end estimate; other commentators give him less.
+Scholars agree that Dekker is the predominant partner in the authorship of Northward Ho as in Westward Ho, while Webster is the minority contributor; yet, as with the earlier play, scholars disagree on the proportions of the two authors' shares.
+Peter Murray's argument that Webster wrote about 40% of each play is the high-end estimate; other commentators give him less.
 Webster's hand has been perceived most often in Act I and in Act III, scene i.